webdriverio/webdriverio/docs/GettingStarted.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

 Now save the file and return to your terminal.
-If you want to learn more about the differences between Sync and Async Mode please checkout our docs [here](sync-vs-async).
+Learn more about [the differences between Sync and Async Mode](sync-vs-async).

 ### Start the Testrunner